 We hear from many educators that they'd like to incorporate more women's perspectives into their curriculum, but simply don't know where to start!
 And the reality is that women's stories are still not well integrated into our traditional textbooks...But don't worry as we've got you covered!

 Our seasoned educators will work with you and your colleagues at the organization/department/team level, whole school level, or district level to help you jumpstart the conversation about bringing women's history into your curriculum and to give you important tools necessary to make these ideas a reality.
 We'll tailor our workshop to your subject area(s), preferred workshop format, and time schedule (generally a minimum of 30 minutes and a maximum of 3 hours).
-And, as with all of our resources, these workshops are available free of charge!

 Interested in learning more or in scheduling a workshop?
 Please contact Tina Carlson, Programs Coordinator, at (203)392-9008 or via e-mail at firstname.lastname@example.org.